Everyone has a story to tell.

-The feeling of wonderment when learning about new cultural differences that we never new existed.
+The feeling of wonderment when learning about new cultural differences that we never knew existed.

 Those feelings became everything and we knew that travel was going to play a bigger part in our lives.

-We both set up a blog each on blogger.com before we left for our trip to Africa to keep Carlo’s family and mine from going insane with sorry whilst we were gone!
+We both set up a blog on blogger.com before we left for our trip to Africa to keep our families from going insane with worry whilst we were gone!

 We loved writing these entries and our families and friends loved getting to see our photos and hear about our adventures (remember, this was all pre-Facebook!).